 In choosing the best mattresses for side sleepers we looked at the totality of all of our tests, scores, data, and reviews to date.
 We analyzed this data alongside our established best mattress framework here.

-In addition to achieving a high-performance score, all mattresses on this list had to have an extra soft (3 out of 10), soft (4 out of 10), medium (5 out of 10) or medium-firm (6 out of 10) feel.
-Most side sleepers are most comfortable at the 3-6 firmness range, where 10 is the most firm.
+In addition to achieving a high-performance score, all mattresses on this list had to have soft (4 out of 10), medium (5 out of 10) or medium-firm (6 out of 10) feel.
+Most side sleepers are most comfortable at the 4-6 firmness range, where 10 is the most firm.

 When selecting the best mattress for side sleepers, we’re looking at a combination of overall scoring performance, firmness, and US availability.